 With panoramic views from floor-to-ceiling windows over forested hills and the river Bellart, this cottage immerses you in the surrounding landscape, while providing comfortable, contemporary interiors for a home-from-home experience.

 Arriving at Heather Brae, you’ll find ample parking for three cars on the driveway, making for easy unpacking.
 From here, a pathway leads to the cottage door and timber decking sweeps around the side and front, taking in the best of the views from this elevated position.
-Note: during May/June 2019 the grass areas will be regrowing having been reseeded following completion of the build.

 The house has been beautifully crafted and presented, while keeping practicalities in mind too.
 When you enter Heather Brae, you’re welcomed into a roomy entrance hall with a utility room off to the left.
 There’s plenty of space to stow picnic baskets, walking boots, coats and binoculars – everything you need to explore the island.
 From the entrance hall, you move through into the main hall, which connects you to all other rooms in the cottage.